sgibson91/jupyterhub-image.guide/content/intro.md

 4. Building your own image from scratch, with a `Dockerfile`.

 As with life, there are trade-offs in making this choice.
-This book's primary choice is to help you make this choice, and follow-through with it.
+This book's primary objective is to help you make this choice, and follow-through with it.